A generic WMS picks the nearest pallet, but your Visalia cooler must ship the oldest lot from the right zone

 Exactly what you get

 A cooler WMS that enforces FIFO by harvest date, directs put-away and picking by temperature zone, keeps incompatible commodities apart, and builds reefer loads in the right order.
-It connects to your inventory management software and supply chain software so on-hand, committed, and shipped all agree, and feeds business intelligence dashboards for throughput and shrink.
+It connects to your inventory management software and supply chain software so on-hand, committed, and shipped all agree, and feeds business intelligence (BI) dashboards for throughput and shrink.

 How to choose a developer in Visalia